NetickNetworking/NetickDocumentation/articles/network-object-instantiation-and-destruction/network-prefab-pool.md

 #### Resetting Prefab Instances

-To reset your object, override NetworkReset on your class inheriting from NetworkBehaviour:
+To reset your object, override `NetworkReset` on your class inheriting from `NetworkBehaviour`:

 ```csharp
 public override void NetworkReset()